 • vacation break weeks •

 Produce is dropped off in pre-sorted shares packed into a cardboard box, paper bag or another type of vessel chosen by you.
 This type of distribution will cost a little bit more per share/per week due to the farm having to buy all the bags/boxes for the season, and the extra time taken to bag each member's individual share.

 Your program can include options for members who won't be able to use or can't afford a full share.

-The 2020 Ramsey CSA full-season runs from Wednesday May 6th through Wednesday November 25th, for a total of Twenty-six weeks.
+The 2022 Ramsey CSA full-season runs from Wednesday June 1st through Wednesday November 23rd, for a total of twenty-six weeks.
 Or, choose your own delivery weeks with a minimum of 10 weeks.

-The 2020 Hillsdale CSA full-season runs from Wednesday June 3rd through Wednesday November 25th, for a total of Twenty-six weeks.
+The 2022 Hillsdale CSA full-season runs from Wednesday June 1st through Wednesday November 23rd, for a total of twenty-six weeks.
 Or, choose your own delivery weeks with a minimum of 10 weeks.